rdcoletta/genomic_prediction_svs/README.md

 ### Decay

-Visualizing LD decay will be import to define which LD window should be used in prediction, i.e. to find SNPs that are close enough to SVs to avoid SNPs in LD due to population structure but also far enough so there's enough recombination happening between SNPs and SVs.
+Visualizing LD decay will be important to define which LD window should be used in prediction, i.e. to find SNPs that are close enough to SVs to avoid LD due to population structure but also far enough so there's enough recombination happening between SNPs and SVs.
 Thus, I will plot LD decay of SNP-SV and SNP-SNP for markers up to 100kb and/or 1Mb up or downstream a SV.
 Additionally, I will compare these LD decay plots with LD decay patterns from SNPs of SNP chip only and from the 282 diversity panel.